mirceaulinic/ISalt/README.rst

 access to the list of Execution Modules, while ``__salt__`` on the Master side provides the Runners, and so on.

+The main difficulty when working with these variables is that they only make sense when actually running Salt and having a Master and eventually one or more Minions running.
+It often happens that you don't necessarily want to have these services running when writing a new function (that use these dunders), or just want to quickly debug something without pushing code to production.

-With ISalt, you can easily get access to this, by simply executing ``isalt``, e.g.,
+With ISalt, you can easily get access to these variables, by simply executing ``isalt``, e.g.,

 .. code-block:: bash